blackkeyboard/zgenerate/README.md

 # zgenerate

-Offline BIP32 HD wallet generator for ZCash.
+Offline BIP32 HD wallet and vanity address generator for ZCash.

 Currently returns the first address associated with m/0'/0/0 (hardened key for account 0/external account)